siddheshgupte/DOS_proj1/README.md

     Total CPU time / Real time = 2.527s/1.067s = 2.368

   * The largest problem we managed to solve is for n=10000000 and k=50 .

+### Specific requirements
+  The program makes use of the function *find_best_task_division(n)* inorder to find the optimal no. of divisions of n.
+The function computes a list and return the value at 3/4th postion as mentioned in the performance section above.
+The default no. of divisions in proj1.exs is 4.
+Hence inorder to run smaller inputs like n=3 k=2 , first run *Proj1.find_best_task_division(n)*.
+Enter the output at line 37 of proj1.ex and then run the program.